-University students are always on the lookout for that holiest of grails, free (or inexpensive) food.
-No matter the reason, here are a few places to try on campus and nearby.
+Free (or inexpensive) food is a holy grail among university students.
+If you want to know where to find it, here are a few places to try on campus (and nearby).
 If you know of other places that are super easy on the pocketbook, let us know and we’ll update this list.

-For a free cup of fair trade coffee, tea or hot chocolate, take your reusable mug to the station set up every Monday from 8 a.m. to noon on the second floor of FSS.
-What a great way to kick off a new week.
+For a free cup of fair trade coffee, tea or hot chocolate, take your reusable mug to the station on the second floor of FSS every Monday from 8 a.m. to 3 p.m.
+What a great way to kick off the new week!

-Located nearby at 212 Somerset Street East, this non-profit vegetarian and vegan restaurant is run by the International Society for Krishna Consciousness.
-Every fall, meals are offered free during Feed the World Week.
+Located nearby uOttawa’s main campus at 212 Somerset Street East, this non-profit vegetarian/vegan restaurant is run by the International Society for Krishna Consciousness.
+Every October, meals are offered free during Feed the World Week.
 At other times, the food is always affordable and environmentally friendly — and you can eat as much as you want.

 Meetings and events